gloglita/idock/README.md

 ### Compilation on Linux

 The Makefile uses GCC as the default compiler.
-One may modify the Makefile to use different compilation options or a different compiler.
 To compile, simply type

     make -j

+LLVM/CLANG is also supported.

+    make TOOLSET=clang -j

+One may modify the Makefile to use a different compiler or different compilation options.

 The generated objects will be placed in the `obj` folder, and the generated executable will be placed in the `bin` folder.

 ### Compilation on Windows

 Visual Studio 2010 solution and project files are provided.
 One may open `idock.sln` in Visual Studio and do a full rebuild.

+The generated objects will be placed in the `obj` folder, and the generated executable will be placed in the `bin` folder.

 Usage